-4. The landlord submitted an affidavit with their application stating that they had served the tenant with the notice of hearing via pre-paid registered mail ([REDACTED]) on 11-July-2025 (LL#1).
-Canada Post tracking indicates that the mail was not retrieved.
-In accordance with the Residential Tenancies Act, 2018 registered mail is considered served on the 5th day after it is sent.
-This is good service.
-5. There is a written month-to-month rental agreement which commenced on 1-September-2023.
-Rent is \$720.00 per month, due on the 1st day of each month.
-A security deposit of \$300.00 was paid on 1-September-2023.
+4. The landlord submitted an affidavit with their application stating that they had served the tenant with the notice of hearing personally at the residential premises on 9-July-2025 (LL#1).
+The tenant confirmed receipt of the document.
+In accordance with the Residential Tenancies Act, 2018 this is good service.
+5. There is a written month-to-month rental agreement which commenced on 1-January-2024.
+Rent is \$149.00 per month, due on the 1st day of each month.
+A security deposit was never paid.